 BALTIC, Gateshead; image courtesy David Bolton

-On 26 November 2019, BALTIC Centre for Contemporary Art held a special event to celebrate Where Did All the Animals Go? project, artists in schools and educators, organised by Vicky Sturrs BALTIC Head of Learning and Civic Engagement and Artist Teacher, Royal Grammar School, Newcastle and project Co-partner, Christine Egan-Fowler.
+On 26 November 2019, BALTIC Centre for Contemporary Art held a special event to celebrate Jane Lee McCracken's Where Did All the Animals Go? project, artists in schools and educators, organised by Vicky Sturrs BALTIC Head of Learning and Civic Engagement, Amanda McMahon of BALTIC Learning, Artist Teacher, Royal Grammar School, Newcastle and project Co-partner, Christine Egan-Fowler and Jane.
+Following the success of the celebration event documented below, the group Murmurations, led by Amanda, Christine and Jane, was founded for educators to explore art at BALTIC.

-Attending the event were project founder Jane Lee McCracken and project co-partners including Christine, Sara Punshon, St Mary Magdalen Primary School Seaham; Sandi Letton, Bexhill Academy, Sunderland; Katie Lawrenson, Mortimer Primary School, South Shields; Samantha McCulloch, RGS and David Bolton, Born Free Education Officer as well as teachers working on Artsmark projects with BALTIC and ceramic Artist, Megan Randall.
+Attending the event were project co-partners Linda Peacock, Sara Punshon, St Mary Magdalen Primary School Seaham; Sandi Letton, Bexhill Academy, Sunderland; Katie Lawrenson, Mortimer Primary School, South Shields; Samantha McCulloch, RGS and David Bolton, Born Free Education Officer as well as teachers working on Artsmark projects with BALTIC and ceramic Artist, Megan Randall.

 An evening where personal stories of involvement in art projects were told and the importance of artists working in schools was discussed and celebrated, there was also the opportunity to get creative.